polygenea/polygenea.github.io/overview.md

     instead ask this question of each pair in the set and, if the answer is "no", remove the pair completely to create a predicate _MapHas_.

+    For the `parents` field of an OutRef, instead ask this question of each pair in the set and, if the answer is "no", remove the pair completely;
+    if it the answer is "yes", add the referenced OutRef to the candidate antecedent set.

     You could optionally ask additional questions to build more advanced predicates;
     for example, to create a _Same_ predicate you could ask something like